 S-101 Geo feature: Cable Area (S) (S-101 DCEG Clause 14.3)

 All instances of encoding of the S-57 Feature object CBLARE and its binding attributes will be converted automatically to an instance of the S-101 feature Cable Area during the automated conversion process.
-However, Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Cable Area in S-101:
+However, Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Cable Area in S-101:

+category of cable (CATCBL) *

 restriction (RESTRN)

 See S-101 DCEG clause 14.3 for the listing of allowable values.
-Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
-Data Producers are advised to check any populated values for RESTRN on CBLARE and amend appropriately.
+Values populated in S-57 for these attributes other than the allowable values will not be converted across to S-101.
+Data Producers are advised to check any populated values for CATCBL and RESTRN on CBLARE and amend appropriately.

+* CATCBL value 4 (telephone) will convert to category of cable value 8 (fibre optic cable).

 Pipelines and pipeline areas